-Patients commented positively that staff were polite and efficient.
-We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were polite, professional and caring.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+The practice manager explained that caring was an integral part of the ethos of the practice.

 Nervous patients said staff were compassionate and understanding.
-Patients could choose whether they saw a male or female dentist.

 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
+There was also a private outside seating area at rear of the practice should patients prefer not to wait in the reception.

 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.